Warnings for Apadaz

 Risk Summary

-Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome [see WARNINGS AND PRECAUTIONS].
+Use of opioid analgesics for an extended period of time during pregnancy may cause neonatal opioid withdrawal syndrome [see WARNINGS AND PRECAUTIONS].
 There are no available human data on hydrocodone or APADAZ use during pregnancy to inform any drug associated risks.
 However, neonatal opioid withdrawal and other adverse reactions during pregnancy and labor can occur with use of APADAZ [see Clinical Considerations].

 Published studies with oral acetaminophen use during pregnancy have not reported an association with major congenital malformations.
 No reproductive or developmental toxicology studies in animals have been conducted with benzhydrocodone or the combination of benzhydrocodone and acetaminophen.
 Reproductive and developmental studies in rats and mice from the published literature identified adverse events at clinically relevant doses with acetaminophen.
 Treatment of pregnant rats with doses of acetaminophen approximately equal to the maximum human daily dose (MHDD) showed evidence of fetotoxicity and increases in bone variations in the fetuses.
 In another study, necrosis was observed in the liver and kidney of both pregnant rats and fetuses at doses approximately equal to the MHDD.
 In mice and rats treated with acetaminophen at doses within the clinical dosing range, cumulative adverse effects on reproductive capacity were reported.
 In mice, a reduction in number of litters of the parental mating pair was observed as well as retarded growth, abnormal sperm in their offspring, and reduced birth weight in the next generation.
 In rats, female fertility was decreased following in utero exposure to acetaminophen [see Data].